 Analysis Of Blood And Bodily Fluids

-When exposed to UV or blue light sources, bodily fluids and fluorescent-treated blood samples glow brightly and become easy to see.
+When exposed to Ultraviolet (UV-A) or blue light sources, bodily fluids and fluorescent-treated blood samples glow brightly and become easy to see.

 Fire inspectors can actually see residual accelerant that has not been consumed by fire.
-Under UV light, splash marks from chemical fuels on walls, floors, furniture and carpeting becomes instantly visible.
+Under Ultraviolet (UV-A) light, splash marks from chemical fuels on walls, floors, furniture and carpeting becomes instantly visible.

-Driver’s licenses, passports, credit cards and many other official documents that have invisible fluorescent markings become visible and can be quickly and easily verified under UV light by a security professional.
+Driver’s licenses, passports, credit cards and many other official documents that have invisible fluorescent markings become visible and can be quickly and easily verified under Ultraviolet (UV-A) light by a security professional.